tzviblonder/Sentiment-Analysis-for-Amazon-Reviews/README.md

 # Sentiment-Analysis-for-Amazon-Reviews
-Analyzes reviews for products to determine is they are positive or negative
+Analyzes reviews for products to determine if they are positive or negative